OfficeDev/office-js-docs-pr/docs/includes/excel-tutorial-create-table.md

-In this step, you'll programmatically add a table to a worksheet, populate the table with data, and then format it.
-You'll also test that your add-in supports the user's current version of Excel.
+In this initial step of the tutorial, you'll begin by setting up your development project.
+Then, you'll programmatically test that your add-in supports the user's current version of Excel, add a table to a worksheet, populate the table with data, and format it.

 > [!TIP]
 > If you haven't already done so, please read [Excel add-in quickstart that uses jQuery](../quickstarts/excel-quickstart-jquery.md?tabs=visual-studio-code).
 In particular, be sure that you know how to sideload an Excel add-in for testing.